Knot concordance in homology cobordisms: Concordance invariants from knot Floer homology

 \section{Concordance invariants from knot Floer homology}

 In this section, we discuss concordance invariants coming from the Heegaard Floer homology package.
 The main goal is to show that the basic properties of certain concordance invariants ($\tau$, $\nu$, $\nu'$, $\varep$, and $\Upsilon$), which were originally only stated for knots in $S^3$, hold in the more general setting of homology concordance of knots in homology spheres.
-Since the knot Floer complex is insensitive to orientations, we will suppress orientations from knots for the rest of the paper.

 We assume that the reader is familiar with the knot Floer complex, defined by Ozsv\'ath and Szab\'o in \cite{OSknots}.
 We use the notation of \cite[Section 2.2]{Homsurvey}.
 That is, given a knot $K$ in an integer homology sphere $Y$, we let $C=\CFKi(Y,K)$, which, upon choosing a filtered basis, decomposes as a direct sum $C = \bigoplus_{i,j\in \Z} C(i,j)$, such that